AhmedHeshamSakr/OCR-Models-Comparison-uesing-DL-/README.md

 ## Results
 The project found that DenseNet121 outperforms other architectures in classifying the augmented character images, making it the most effective model for this specific task.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to contribute to this project by submitting issues or pull requests.
-Your feedback and improvements are always welcome!